 - You will then be allowed to make a phone call to get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might be able to wear your street clothes, but if you are not expected to make bail quickly you you will have to wear a jail jumpsuit.
+- If you are expected to be released shortly, you might be able to wear your street clothes, but if you are not expected to make bail quickly you will have to wear a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help others to get through jail intake?